Honda Fit / Jazz (2015–2020) Review: Fuel Economy, Reliability, and Ownership Costs

 Who Should Buy the Honda Fit / Jazz?

+The Honda Fit is ideal if you want a cheap-to-run daily car, mostly drive in the city, value reliability over performance, or need space without buying a big car.
 If you want excitement or luxury, this isn’t the car for you.
 But if you want sense and savings, the Fit delivers.

 Final Verdict